sandeepvalekar/user_client_djangoproject/README.md

 ,client :-http://localhost:8000/api/v1/client/

-for database used dbsqlite and for RESTapi used insomnia to get,post,put,delete data
+for database used dbsqlite and for RESTapi used insomnia to get,post,put,delete jsondata